 History of Yoga: From Ancient India to the Modern West

-This book is ideal for understanding how yoga has evolved from its roots in India to its global expansion.
-It explains its history, its philosophical influences and how it has changed over time.
+Ideal for understanding how yoga has evolved from its roots in India to its global expansion.
+Explains its history, its philosophical influences and how it has changed over time.
 I liked it because it clears up many misconceptions and helps to see yoga as a tradition in constant transformation.
-If you want to delve deeper into its historical and cultural context, it is a highly recommended reading.

 The Yoga Journey

-This book is a journey in itself, and not just because its title says so.
-Naren Herrero's "Journey of Yoga" is a in-depth and accessible exploration of the history, philosophy and evolution of yoga over time.
+A in-depth and accessible exploration of the history, philosophy and evolution of yoga over time.
 I love how the author manages to balance historical rigor with a fluid, relatable narrative, making the reading is enjoyable but at the same time enriching.
-It is not a technical book about asana, but an invitation to understand yoga from its roots and its transformation to the present day.
-If you have ever wondered where yoga really came from and how it has evolved, this book is a fascinating and essential read.
+It is not a technical book on asanas, but an invitation to understand yoga from its roots and its transformation to the present day.

 You may also be interested in: